 - Information, especially for the newly diagnosed, was woefully inadequate

 - The image of MS was unduly negative

 - NHS services left a lot to be desired.

 Personal experience shaped those convictions.
 Both Jill's mother and her mother's sister had MS. Her aunt became severely and rapidly disabled and later, when Jill's mother was also diagnosed, she chose to cope with her MS privately.
 She withdrew from many activities, waiting for severe physical disability to overtake her.
 It never did - but she was emotionally and psychologically disabled from the moment of diagnosis.

-When Jill was diagnosed in 1980, she couldn't get any answers to her many questions.
+When Chris was diagnosed in 1980, she couldn't get any answers to her many questions.
 "My GP didn't know; my neurologist thought I shouldn't know; the books in the library were out of date; the internet didn't exist.
 I couldn't access the information I wanted because I wasn't a doctor, but without medical training I couldn't understand it anyway."